OhanAhmad/White_Knowledge_Erasure_Dataset_WKED/README.md

 **Intended users** include computational social scientists, digital humanists, AI auditors, ethicists, and library or archival researchers.
 But of course, everyone is welcome to explore!

-**Potential research questions supported by BKED include:**
+**Potential research questions supported by WKED include:**

-- What types of distortions most frequently occur when models respond to questions about Black cultural and historical topics?
+- What types of distortions most frequently occur when models respond to questions about White cultural and historical topics?

 - How do hallucination patterns vary across models and prompt formulations?

 - Which verification sources and annotation strategies are most effective for human-in-the-loop validation?

 **Limitations and appropriate use:**
-BKED catalogs model errors and should not be treated as a verified historical corpus; users should consult primary sources for factual claims.
+WKED catalogs model errors and should not be treated as a verified historical corpus; users should consult primary sources for factual claims.
 Annotations are human-coded and involve interpretive judgment.
 Model outputs reflect behavior during the collection window (2025-12-15 to 2025-12-18) and may not generalize to later model versions.

 ---